kb3gtn/BladeRF_Setup_Instructions/README.md

 # Nuand BladeRF2 Setup Instructions for Ubuntu 20.04

 ## Description of setup
-These instructions assume ubuntu 20.04 (but will work on others distros) and will walk through how to install the bladeRF host software confined to /opt/bladeRf with user group bladerf allowed to access the devices with out root permissions.
+These instructions assume ubuntu 20.04 (but will work on others distros) and will walk through how to install the bladeRF host software confined to /opt/bladeRf with user group bladerf allowed to access the devices without root permissions.

 ## Install the dependencies
 Ubuntu packages to install as prerequisites: